 Your B2B campaigns must be designed to drive buyers through the customer journey.
 You are targeting them at each step of their journey with relevant information to build trust and confidence in your brand.
 That trust is built through materials such as white papers, case studies, thought leadership pieces, and demonstration requests.
 You are working to place your brand at the top of their list as they do their research.

 B2C customer engagement is quite simple.
 Consumers may see an advertisement or information online.
 They may find your product when they are searching online and see a PPC (Pay Per Click) advertisement or find your website.

-What research is now showing is that buyers are remaining at arm’s length longer preferring online content than salespeople.
+What research is now showing is that buyers are remaining at arm’s length longer, preferring online content to salespeople.
 This trend is rising and creating more demand for marketing departments.

 - What companies need our product or service?